Rachel478/Rachel478/README.md

 ### Hi there 👋

 🌟About Me🌟

-My name is Rachel Phillips and pursuing my Bachelor of Science in I.T., with a concentration in Software Engineering.
-I will graduate in May 2022!🎓🎉
+My name is Rachel Phillips and I am pursuing my Bachelor of Science degree in I.T., with a concentration in Software Engineering at Middle Georgia State University.
+I am set to graduate in May 2022!🎓🎉

 📫 How to reach me: rachel.phillips1@mga.edu
 <!--